WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 #### Step 1: Connect serial pins (UART)
 To use this module you will need to connect the **Meadow F7v2 Feather** `D00` and `D01` pins to the `TX` and `RX` click board pins, respectively, to establish the data communication between them.
-#### Step 2: Connect turn-on and supply pins
+#### Step 2: Connect enable and supply pins
-You need to connect the **Meadow F7v2 Feather** `D10` pin to the `PWK` **Quectel GSM2 click board** pin, to turn on the module.
+You need to connect the **Meadow F7v2 Feather** `D10` pin to the `PWK` **Quectel GSM2 click board** pin, to enable the module.
 Additionally, connect the `3.3V` and `GND` pins from the **Meadow F7v2 Feather** to their corresponding pins on the click board.
 It's recommended to provide a 5V power supply to the click board `5V` and `GND` pins, since this module requires more energy than the LWPA modules (**BG95-M3**).
 If you are using another click board for the **M95** module, you need to connect the `D10` pin to the equivalent power-up pin.

-> **Notes**: Feel free to use other pins to turn on the cellular module, as well as another Meadow serial port, just remember to consider it when setting the cellular config file.
+> **Notes**: Feel free to use other pins to enable the cellular module, as well as another Meadow serial port, just remember to consider it when setting the cellular config file.

 #### Step 3: Attach an antenna
 Finally, establish a connection by attaching a GSM antenna (Rubber ducky) with an SMA Plug connector, aiming for a preferred gain of 5 dBi (recommended) while ensuring a minimum gain of 2 dBi (required), and insert a SIM card into the cell module.